owntone/owntone-server/docs/alsa.md

 the `default` device/sound card - a mixer associated with the ALSA device is used for volume control.
-However if your machine has multiple sound cards and your system chooses the wrong playback device, you will need to manually select the card and mixer to complete the `forked daapd` configuration.
+However if your machine has multiple sound cards and your system chooses the wrong playback device, you will need to manually select the card and mixer to complete the OwnTone configuration.

 ## Introduction to ALSA devices